ChinenyenwaN1/Hands-On-Lab-on-AWS-Services/RDS.md

 ![image](https://user-images.githubusercontent.com/116161693/206873635-2d03496f-1555-4de9-8c82-0a3d6770a704.png)

-Next : Tags

 Click create user

 ![image](https://user-images.githubusercontent.com/116161693/206873663-7251a129-8863-42ca-a31d-c880b39a85da.png)

-Download .csv (these credentials will be required later)
+**Download .csv and keep it secured- these credentials will be required later**

 we logged in as that user we created to get started to the next step.